Edit

 How is work distributed?

 Batch deployments distribute work at the file level, which means that a folder that contains 100 files, with mini-batches of 10 files, generates 10 batches of 10 files each.
 Note that the sizes of the relevant files have no relevance.
-For files too large to process in large mini-batches, we suggest that you either split the files into smaller files to achieve a higher level of parallelism, or decrease the number of files per mini-batch.
+For files too large to process in large mini-batches, split the files into smaller files to achieve a higher level of parallelism, or decrease the number of files per mini-batch.
 At this time, batch deployment can't account for skews in the file's size distribution.

 The run() method should return a Pandas DataFrame or an array/list.
 Each returned output element indicates one successful run of an input element in the input mini_batch.
 For file or folder data assets, each returned row/element represents a single file processed.
 For a tabular data asset, each returned row/element represents a row in a processed file.